kbknapp/blog-kbknapp-dev/posts/012_network_coordinates.md

-We'll assume 8D coordinates, which is effectively a `[f64; 8]` in Rust plus a few `f64`'s of metadata like error estimates and jitter smoothing, in total 88 bytes per Vivaldi message.
+We'll assume 8D coordinates, which is effectively a `[f64; 8]` in Rust plus a few `f64`'s of metadata like error estimates and jitter smoothing, in total 88 bytes per Vivaldi message as a payload, and we're free to use whichever protocol best serves our application, say UDP which like ICMP is 8 bytes.
+We also have our original overhead of 40 bytes for the IPv4 and Ethernet header.

-We add an origin node, so 1,001 nodes, and a single coordinate update for _all nodes_ is about 88KB of traffic.
-Let's be fair and say we did five updates per node, so total network traffic for all nodes and those five updates is .44MB.
+We add an origin node, so 1,001 nodes, and a single coordinate update for _all nodes_ is about 272KB of traffic.
+Let's be fair and say we did five updates per node, so total network traffic for all nodes and those five updates is 1.36MB.
-Even if we did this every 30 minutes, that's less than 24MB per day.
+Even if we did this every 30 minutes, that's only 65.28MB per day (versus our 240GB+ in the naive solution).

 # Real Power